Voggastur/full-stack-framework-project/README.md

 This makes it difficult to absorb the knowledge and I could only gain a bit here and there.
 That's why I want to credit Corey Schafer here, he didn't unnecessararily complicate his beginner tutorials, and I achieved a treshold of understanding.

+* The Category buttons css is separated because they were found on this codepen https://codepen.io/yancy/pen/gBLLxz and then modified and augmented with my own styles.

 * The Stripe [webpage](https://www.stripe.com/) was checked frequently to understand and test webhooks, and set up a new endpoint.

-* Slack was a frequent source of help when troubleshooting, and valuable insights were gained from discussions with other students.
+* Slack was a frequent source of help when troubleshooting, and valuable insights were gained from discussions with other students on Code Institute.

 <a href="#TableContents">Back to Table of Contents</a>